+Universities We have arranged for mail forwarding, so if you mailed something to our previous address, we should still receive it.
 For a number of years, each graduate program with an Approved Course Sequence has been provided examination pass rates for its students.
 These data were provided as a feedback mechanism to training programs and were not permitted to be shared publicly.
 However, the BACB Board of Directors has recently revised the examination pass-rate release policy to permit the publication of pass-rate data for programs that had at least six students take an examination in the prior three years.
-Although not mandatory, these graduate programs may now share their examination pass rates in promotional and informational materials.

-Follow us on Facebook and Twitter
+Although not mandatory, these graduate programs may now share their examination pass rates in promotional and Examination Pass Rates Now Available from Follow us on Facebook and Twitter